cimage/website/content/doc/140_use-case.md

 Slightly complexer use case {#usecase-complex}
 -------------------------------

 Perhaps you got an image from a friend.
-The image was taken with the iPhone and thus rotated.
+The image was taken with the iPhone and looks rotated.

-[FIGURE class="right" src="/image/example/issue36/me-270.jpg&w=250" caption="Me from the iPhone." nolink]
+[FIGURE class="right" src="/image/example/issue36/me-270.jpg&w=250" caption="Me from the iPhone."]

 The original image is looking like this one, scaled down to a width of 250 pixels.